jodyhagins/slotmap/DESIGN.md

 2. **Custom Allocators**: PMR support can be added by storing `memory_resource*` and using it for slab allocation.

-3. **Iteration Performance**: Consider adding a "alive bitmap" per slab for faster iteration over sparse slabs.
+3. **Iteration Performance**: Alive bitmap already added for efficient iteration over sparse slabs.

 4. **Bulk Erase**: Could add `erase_if(predicate)` that's more efficient than individual erases.